MMycroft/QuiqRedis/README.md

 and run
 >python Redis.py

 Read the menu options carefully.
-The program is not case sensitive, so commands may be entered in any format the user prefers.
+The program is not case-sensitive, so commands may be entered in any format the user prefers.
 Enter
 >HELP